sppidy/Lynx-Userbot/README.md

 <h3 align="center">Userbot Used for Fun on Telegram, and for Maintianing Your Group.</h3>
 <p align="center">&nbsp;</p>

-## This is a Repo Lynx-Userbot. 🐈

-This is Repo was Created by [Axel](https://t.me/SyndicateTwenty4) From various Userbots on Github.

 ### 🛠️ How To Get a STRING SESSION ?